alephjs/alephjs.org/pages/docs/index.md

 - API Routes
 - SSR/SSG
 - Plugin System
-- Powered by Model Tools
+- Powered by Modern Tools

 ## Status

-Currently in **alpha**, not ready for production.
+Currently in **beta**, not ready for production.

 ## License